ericeoa/GDPR/Privacy Policy.md

 For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled ==[Transfers of your information outside the European Economic Area](#Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area).==

 ### Phone
-When you contact us by phone, we collect your phone number and any information provide to us during your conversation with us.
+When you contact us by phone, we collect your phone number and any information provided to us during your conversation with us.

 We do not record phone calls.